Frederic168/Mobile-Presentaion/README.md

 For a list of media formats that Android supports, see the Supported Media Formats page.

 ## Importing audio files
 Sound effects and music that will be used in the app first must be imported into the Android Studio project.
-To do this, navigate through Project > app then right-click the res folder.
-Select New > Android Resource Directory
+To do this, navigate through **Project > app then right-click the res folder**. **Select New > Android Resource Directory**
 <img width="100%" src="images/sound.png" />

-Set the Directory name to 'raw' then press OK.
+Set the Directory name to **'raw'** then press OK.
 <img width="100%" src="images/sound2.png" />

 This will create a folder called raw, which is where you will store media files.
 For this tutorial, we will use an MP3 recording of running water (which you can download below) but you are welcome to use another audio file of your choosing.